elliefprice/final-ellie-price/content/index.md

 description: "Website Warm Up Assignment"
 ---

-This is my home page for the Website Warmup Assigmnet!
+This is my home page for the Website Warmup Assignmet!